Admissions Header

 Accessibility:

-• Text-to-speech and speech-to-text are hugely beneficial to students with learning support needs and those who have English as an additional language and for those that want to approach their learning in a different way.
+• Text-to-speech and speech-to-text are hugely beneficial to pupils with learning support needs and those who have English as an additional language and for those that want to approach their learning in a different way.

 Handwriting is still important.
 How is this impacted by the 1:1 program?